OsmHackTW/taichung-street-tile/README.md

 # Taichung City Street Tile

-A total solution tile generator using Docker Compose, for generating tile from New Taipei City bus stops data.
+A total solution tile generator using Docker Compose, for detecting streets then generating tile from Taichung City address data.

 Database: